Wilmington, Vermont: Tropical Storm Irene

 August 28, 2011 – The town of Wilmington, and the state of Vermont, was hit by Tropical Storm Irene.
-13 inches of rainfall came through the course of 10 hours, comparable to dumping 26 swimming pools on every acre of land.
+Thirteen inches of rainfall came through over course of 10 hours, comparable to dumping 26 swimming pools on every acre of land.
 The rivers flooded over their banks washing away buildings, destroying downtown businesses and inventory, and displacing families from their homes.
 In terms of infrastructure, Wilmington was the hardest hit town in the entire state.
-Almost immediately after the storm subsided residents began the work of cleaning up and figuring out how to turn this devastating tragedy into a blessing.
+Almost immediately after the storm subsided, residents began the work of cleaning up.
 Within days the National Guard was repairing washed out roads, businesses were getting cleaned out, and fund raising began to help affected people and businesses to get back on their feet.
 The Wilmington Flood Relief Fund, chaired by Adam Palmiter, raised just shy of $500,000 to benefit local businesses and flood relief throughout the Deerfield Valley.
-By the date of the one year anniversary, the town was again thriving with many businesses back better than ever, tourists excited to shop locally, and new opportunities on the horizon thanks to a broader outlook in the years to come.
+By the date of the one year anniversary, the town was again thriving with many businesses back better than ever, tourists excited to shop locally, and new opportunities on the horizon.